ParticleGS: Learning Neural Gaussian Particle Dynamics from Videos for Prior-free Physical Motion Extrapolation: Experiments

-\textbf{Baselines.} We select two categories of methods as baselines: 1) State-of-the-art (SOTA) reconstruction methods: HexPlane \cite{hexplane} and TiNeuVox \cite{TiVox} are NeRF-based rendering approaches, while 4D-GS \cite{4dgs}, DeformGS \cite{deformable3d}, and Grid4D \cite{grid4d} are reconstruction methods based on 3D Gaussian Splatting.
-2) SOTA extrapolation: NVFi \cite{nvfi} is a PINN-based method that achieves extrapolation by embedding the Navier-Stokes equations as physical constraints.
-GaussianPrediction \cite{gsp} is a GCN-based method that performs frame extrapolation by learning time-invariant neighborhood relations and using keypoint-driven motion prediction.
-All methods are conducted on a single RTX 4090.
+\textbf{Baselines.} The key distinction of ParticleGS lies in its physics-based modeling and its ability to learn high-order dynamics by Neural ODEs.
+To evaluate the distinctions of ParticleGS over baselines, we select three categories of baselines: 1) Representative methods based on time-deformation modeling: HexPlane~\cite{hexplane}, TiNeuVox~\cite{TiVox}, DeformGS~\cite{deformable3d}, and Grid4D~\cite{grid4d} are representative reconstruction methods; 2) Methods that embed physical information for motion extrapolation: NVFi~\cite{nvfi} is a PINN-based method that embeds the Navier-Stokes equations, GaussianPrediction~\cite{gsp} is a GCN-based method that embeds time-invariant rigid neighborhood relations; 3) State-of-the-art velocity field-based method for extrapolation: FreeGave~\cite{li2025freegave} and TRACE~\cite{li2025trace} learn motion via divergence-free velocity fields.
+All methods are run on a single RTX 4090 with 24GB GPU memory, except for an ablation study run on an A6000 with 48GB.

-\textbf{Metrics.} In this paper, we primarily report PSNR, SSIM, and LPIPS to evaluate the quality of frame extrapolation.
-However, similar to the perspective in NVFi \cite{nvfi}, since the extrapolation metrics can be affected by the quality of the reconstruction process, an algorithm with perfect reconstruction but incorrect dynamics may outperform another with more accurate dynamics but less precise reconstruction in terms of metrics.
-Therefore, we also report reconstruction metrics as a reference.